YongpengHe/PyStruct/README.md

 model.show_buckling_modes(scale=50)  # Scale deformation for visibility
 ```

-## Contributing
-Contributions are welcome!
-Please read our contributing guidelines and code of conduct.

 ## Citations and Acknowledgments

 This project builds upon established theoretical foundations and is inspired by several existing works in the field of structural analysis.
 Key references include: